-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning absenteeism and incarcerations.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning fighting.
 Claimant was warned concerning this policy.

-The last incident, which brought about the discharge constitutes misconduct because claimant was absent due to incarceration.
-This is not an excusable reason for an absence.
+The last incident, which brought about the discharge, constitutes misconduct because claimant was involved in a fight at work.
+Policy calls for discharge on the first offense.
+Claimant started the incident by making the first physical contact.
+This grew into a short fight.
+Such is misconduct, as it violated employer's no tolerance policy on fighting.
 The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.